Lotus: National flower of India – Beautiful and perfect aquatic plant

 Fertilizer: They can be fed with any liquid fertilizer rich in nitrogen and sulfur.
 The plants grow vigorously hence twice the amount of fertilizer can be added for proper growth.

 Pests and other problems for Lotus

-Lotus brown blotch disease: The leaves show brown coloured blotches or spots.
-This can lead to withering of the leaves.
+Lotus brown blotch disease: The leaves show brown-coloured blotches or spots.
+This can lead to the withering of the leaves.
 This can be caused due to overcrowding of the plants.

 Black spot diseases: Deep dark spots are seen on the leaves which further spread.
 This can cause the leaves to wither.

-Addition of fertilizers, insecticides can prevent the occurrence and spread of most of the diseases.
+The addition of fertilizers and insecticides can prevent the occurrence and spread of most diseases.